SunsetFi/stationeers-api-mod/README.md

 #### Query Params

-- `prefabName`: Only return things with the given prefab name.
+- `prefabName` (optional): Only return things with the given prefab name.
-- `prefabHash`: Only return things with the given prefab hash.
+- `prefabHash` (optional): Only return things with the given prefab hash.

 ### GET /api/things/:thingId